-- From the EFI Boot Manager screen, select the EFI Shell [Built-in] option. - At the Shell prompt, enter the lanboot select command. b. - When prompted, enter the number for the LAN device that has the MAC address. c.
+- a.
+From the EFI Boot Manager screen, select the EFI Shell [Built-in] option. - b.
+At the Shell prompt, enter the lanboot select command. - c.
+When prompted, enter the number for the LAN device that has the MAC address.

 For OpenVMS Version 8.4 and later: